TanStack/table/docs/framework/angular/angular-table.md

 #### Rendering a TemplateRef

 In order to render a TemplateRef into a specific column header/cell/footer, you can pass the TemplateRef into the column definition.

-You can access to the TemplateRef `data` via the $implicit property, which is valued based on what is passed in the `props` field of flexRender
+You can access the TemplateRef data via the `$implicit` property, which is valued based on what is passed in the props field of flexRender.

-In most cases, each TemplateRef will be rendered with the `$implicit` context valued based on the cell type in this way:
+In most cases, each TemplateRef will be rendered with the $implicit context valued based on the cell type in this way:

 - Header: `HeaderContext<T, ?>`
 - Cell: `CellContext<T, ?>`,